microsoft/pyright/docs/configuration.md

 **reportUnsupportedDunderAll** [boolean or string, optional]: Generate or suppress diagnostics for statements that define or manipulate `__all__` in a way that is not allowed by a static type checker, thus rendering the contents of `__all__` to be unknown or incorrect.
 The default value for this setting is 'warning'.

+**reportUnusedCallResult** [boolean or string, optional]: Generate or suppress diagnostics for call statements whose return value is not used in any way and is not None.
+The default value for this setting is 'none'.

 ## Execution Environment Options
 Pyright allows multiple “execution environments” to be defined for different portions of your source tree.
 For example, a subtree may be designed to run with different import search paths or a different version of the python interpreter than the rest of the source base.